diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 For some applications, you need a specialized data structure to hold your data.
 For doing MapReduce-based processing, putting each blob of binary data into its own file doesn’t scale, so Hadoop developed a number of higher-level containers for these situations.

 ### SequenceFile
-Imagine a logfile where each log record is a new line of text.
+Imagine a logfile where `each log record is a new line of text`.
 If you want to log binary types, plain text isn’t a suitable format.
-Hadoop’s SequenceFile class fits the bill in this situation, providing a persistent data structure for binary key-value pairs.
+Hadoop’s SequenceFile class fits the bill in this situation, providing a persistent data structure for `binary key-value pairs`.
 To use it as a logfile format, you would choose a key, such as timestamp represented by a LongWritable, and the value would be a Writable that represents the quantity being logged.

-SequenceFiles also work well as containers for smaller files.
+`SequenceFiles also work well as containers for smaller files`.
 HDFS and MapReduce are optimized for large files, so packing files into a SequenceFile makes storing and processing the smaller files more efficient

 #### Writing a SequenceFile
 To create a SequenceFile, use one of its createWriter() static methods, which return a SequenceFile.Writer instance.
 There are several overloaded versions, but they all require you to specify a stream to write to (either an FSDataOutputStream or a FileSystem and Path pairing), a Configuration object, and the key and value types.
 Optional arguments include the compression type and codec, a Progressable callback to be informed of write progress, and a Metadata instance to be stored in the SequenceFile header.